Nechepso and Petosiris

 Nechepso and Petosiris were a pair of legendary figures whose names were attached to a highly influential set of astrological texts in antiquity.
-Together they were the most widely quoted and influential authors during the Hellenistic tradition of astrology, from the 1st century BCE until approximately the 7th century CE.
+Together they were the most widely quoted and influential authors during the Hellenistic tradition of astrology, which lasted from approximately the 1st century BCE until around the 7th century CE.

-The two were often treated as a pair, although sometimes one was cited independently from the other, which makes the relationship between them somewhat obscure.
+The two were often treated as a pair, although sometimes one was cited independently from the other, which makes the relationship between their works somewhat uncertain.

-The works attributed to them are generally thought to have been composed sometime around 2nd century BCE, although it may have been as late as the 1st century BCE, as the earliest reliable references to them do not appear until the early 1st century CE.
+The texts attributed to them are generally thought to have been composed sometime around the late 2nd century or early 1st century BCE, with the earliest references to them appearing in the early 1st century CE.

-Nechepso is frequently referred to as “the king” (ὁ βασιλεύς).
-Vettius Valens sometimes calls him “the compiler” (ὁ συγγραφεύς).
+Nechepso is frequently referred to as “the king” (ὁ βασιλεύς), especially by Vettius Valens, who also sometimes calls him “the compiler” (ὁ συγγραφεύς).

 Together Nechepso and Petosiris are sometimes referred to as “the Egyptians” or “the ancients” (οἱ παλαιοί).